deepika-jangid/Flutter-Learning/mycard/README.md

 To fill container with image we have use decoration property.
 **Note if you have used decoration you can not use color property of container**

-We have used Row widget to get the icon and Text in Row. and wrapped three row widget with column to get all the row in a top to down order.
+We have used Row widget to get the icon and Text in Row. and wrapped three row widget with column to get all the row in a top to down order

 For the alignment we have used Mainaxis and crossaxis alignment of column and also the alignment property of container and stack widget.